Swathi-Akella/learningpython/readme.md

-"## This is my first learning example"
+## This is my first learning example